-The boiler runs best at around 220 psi.
-At 225 psi the first safety valve will open and the excess steam will vent quickly and noisily.
-If the boiler is still continuing to gain pressure a second larger valve will open at 227 psi.
-Both valves close again when the boiler is under 220 psi.
+If the boiler exceeds its safe pressure the first safety valve will start to hiss and will then open and the excess steam will vent quickly and noisily.
+If the boiler is still continuing to gain pressure a second larger valve will open.
+Both valves will close again when the boiler has returned to a safe pressure level.